lodauria/Individual_Assignments/mosquitto/README.md

 ### Start broker on A8-M3 node (2nd assignment)

-Connect via SSH to FIT-IoT Lab and copy all the file needed by the Mosquitto broker in the `~/A8` folder:
+Connect via SSH to FIT IoT-Lab and copy all the file needed by the Mosquitto broker in the `~/A8` folder:

     scp <file_name> <user>@saclay.iot-lab.info:~/A8